HOW I RE-GROUTED A SHOWER FLOOR

-In addition I have an electric oscillating multi-tool.
+In addition, I have an electric oscillating multi-tool.

-I also bought a grout removal blade for my oscillating multi-tool and a 1/16″ (Dremel #569) and an 1/8″ (Dremel #570) sized grout removal bits for the Dremel.
+I also bought a grout removal blade for my oscillating multi-tool and a 1/16″ (Dremel #569), and an 1/8″ (Dremel #570) sized grout removal bits for the Dremel rotary tool.

 I would do short bursts of grinding out the old grout and then switch to vacuuming the dust and debris.
 I wanted the joints as clean as possible.

-I kept the portable work lights close on the floor so I could see what was going on.
+I placed small, cordless portable work lights on the floor so that I could see what was going on.

-After a week passed and the shower floor was dry, I scraped the previously ground down grout joints with a painters tool to remove any remaining debris.
+After a week passed and the shower floor was dry, I scraped the previously ground down grout joints with a painter’s tool to remove any remaining debris.

 HOW I RE-GROUTED USING SPECTRALOCK EPOXY GROUT

 A grout float made for epoxy grout must be used.
-Inside the mini unit plastic bucket kit the manufacturer furnishes gloves, a sponge, instructions, part A and part B epoxy packets, and two cleaning solution packets.
+Inside the mini-unit plastic bucket kit, the manufacturer furnishes gloves, a sponge, instructions, part A and part B epoxy packets, and two cleaning solution packets.
 The grout color comes in another separately purchased carton (Part C).

-Parts A and B mix together very easily as two liquids.
+Parts A and B mix together very quickly as two liquids.
 The part C colored sand that is added for body and color requires a little more effort to mix into the epoxy base.

-In addition to what was inside of the epoxy grout kit, I had on hand a bottle of vinegar, goggles, canvas drop cloth, a margin trowel, dust mask, portable work lights, three plastic 5 gallon buckets each with two gallons of water, clean rags, and one large grout sponge of my own.
+In addition to what was inside of the epoxy grout kit, I had on hand a bottle of vinegar, goggles, canvas drop cloth, a margin trowel, dust mask, portable work lights, three plastic 5-gallon buckets each with two gallons of water, clean rags, and one large tile sponge of my own.